 Everyone wants to save money, especially when it comes to taxes.
-It is not illegal to reduce or minimize business or personal income taxes by legitimate accounting methods.
-There are, in fact, many exemptions and deductions available under state and federal tax codes to help you minimize your taxes.
+And there are many exemptions and deductions available under state and federal tax codes to help you minimize your taxes.

-However, when you use deceptive or dishonest methods to save money on taxes, you risk facing significant penalties and perhaps jail time.
-Even if only a tiny fraction of returns are audited each year, the fines are not worth the risk.
+However, when you use deceptive methods to save money on taxes, you risk facing significant penalties and perhaps jail time.

 The differences between avoiding taxes and evading taxes